View Thomas Gresenz's Obituary on greenbaypressgazette.com and share memories

 Thomas Gresenz

-Green Bay - Thomas R. Gresenz, 78, died peacefully with family by his side on Saturday, March 23, 2019.
+De Pere - Thomas R. Gresenz, 78, died peacefully with family by his side on Saturday, March 23, 2019.
+He was born on August 30,1940 to Elmer and Margaret (Stach) Gresenz.

+Tom attended UW-Madison.
+He served in the U.S. Army, having been stationed in Germany.
+He worked for over 40 years as an accountant for Evans Race & Van Dreel CPA's.
+Tom participated in all sports throughout his life, although his passion was golfing at Royal Scot Golf Club.
+He traveled to Scotland to golf at the Saint Andrews Olde Course.
+He was a big fan of the Packers and Badgers and was a longtime season ticket holder for the UWGB Phoenix men and women's basketball program.

+Tom is survived by his sister, Sandra (Gary) Engebose; sister-in-law, Mona Gresenz (Ron Berg); nieces and nephews - Amy Engebose, Jason (MaryAnn) Engebose, Charles (Jane) Gresenz, Cara (Tom) Nagy, Jeff (Carrie) Engebose; and great-nieces and nephews:-- Mikayla, Kelsey, Mckenna, Carissa, Elizabeth, Alexia, Kaylie, Ben, Madison, Kaitlin, Brady, Johanna, and Samantha.

 A celebration of life will be held on Thursday, April 4 at 4:00 p.m. at Cotter Funeral Home, 860 N Webster Ave, De Pere, with visitation from 2:30pm until the time of the service.
 The Rev. Joshua Errer will officiate.
 In lieu of flowers, memorials may be given to St. John's Homeless Shelter and UWGB Women's Athletics.